adimyth/go-autodoc/README.md

 `autodoc` is a simple document generator.
 It parses docstrings for any function & generates markdown document.

+> 👉 This is a very very lean & playground version of [go/doc](https://pkg.go.dev/go/doc) package.

 ---

 ## ❓ What is it?